hackintoshrao/gleam-wiki/Output.md

 Output() returns a channel of encoded []byte back to the driver program.
 SaveTextTo() is a convenient method, and actually is also an example to read from the channel.

+Same as Source() functions, Output() functions are run as part of the driver program in a distributed environment.
+They are usually written in Go.

 # Output()
 Output() returns a channel of []byte.
 The []byte is a row of fields encoded in MsgPack format.